xkhainguyen/xkhainguyen.github.io/_projects/REx_tinympc.md

 For more details, visit <https://tinympc.org>.

 Side-story: I experimented with various methods and started with augmented Lagrangian (AL) with linear-quadratic regulator (LQR) ([repo](https://github.com/RoboticExplorationLab/TinyMPC-AL)).
+The report for Optimal Control and RL class is [here](/assets/pdf/OCRL_Final_Report.pdf).
 However, I found these methods to be too slow.
 We switched to the alternating method of multipliers (ADMM) and are seeing promising results on hardware.